mynameajeff/toyeso/README.md

         you could use the special character "~", either on it's own line,
         or at the end of another.

+    - Type is implemented with variables(not in the Imem) what is currently implemented: string, bool, int, float, but variables cannot be used yet(but they are stored) this functionality will be implemented soon.

 There are a few keywords, I'll list them now.